Intro

 Strong, correct legs

-Short-coupled thin mane & tail
+Short-coupled thin mane and tail

 Hard, striped feet